flarum/docs/docs/extend/authorization.md

 As with any framework, Flarum allows certain actions and content to be restricted to certain users.
 There are 2 parallel systems for this:

 - The authorization process dictates whether a user can take a certain action.
 - Visibility scoping can be applied to a database query to efficiently restrict the records that users can access.
+This is documented in our [model visibility](model-visibility.md) article.

 ## Authorization Process